Brooklyn Dodgers - The Golden Years (1946-1957)

 He had been signed in 1952

-to the Yankees 1958 - Walter O'Malley moves the Dodgers to LA after the 1957 season.
+He was signed out of the Negro Leagues.
+1958 - Walter O'Malley moves the Dodgers to LA after the 1957 season.

 O'Malley wanted to build a new ballpark in Brooklyn to capitalize on the